Join the discussion

-Arise Citizens' Policy Project (ACPP), founded in 1994, is a statewide nonprofit, nonpartisan coalition of 150 congregations and community groups and some 1,400 individuals united in their belief that low-income people are suffering because of state policy decisions.
-Through ACPP, groups and individuals join to gether to promote state policies that improve the lives of low-income Alabamians.
+Arise Citizens' Policy Project (ACPP), founded in 1994, is a statewide nonprofit, nonpartisan coalition of 150 congregations and community groups and hundreds of individuals united in their belief that low-income people are suffering because of state policy decisions.
+Through ACPP, groups and individuals join together to promote state policies to improve the lives of low-income Alabamians.
 In a state that by many measures is the worst place for poor people to live in the United States, ACPP believes acts of charity are vital, but they are not enough; we must work to improve harmful state policies.
 ACPP provides a structure in which Alabamians can engage in public debates with the goal of improving the welfare of all Alabamians.
-Donations to ACPP, a 501(c)3 organization, are tax-deductible.
+Donations to ACPP, a 501(c)(3) organization, are tax-deductible.

-ACPP's sister organization, Alabama Arise, is an advocacy coalition comprising the same membership.
+ACPP's sister organization, Alabama Arise, is a 501(c)(4) advocacy organization, formed in 1988, with the same membership.

 ACPP uses three kinds of activities to promote fairer state policies toward low-income Alabamians: